ThePricer Media

 How Much Does Laser Cat Declawing Cost?

-The cost of laser cat declawing is, on average, anywhere between $260 and $650, depending on your geographical location, your veterinarian, and the number of claws you want to be declawed.
+The cost of laser cat declawing is, on average, anywhere between $260 and $650 (that's 2.7 workdays of your life at a $30/hr wage, or $260 in 1990 money), depending on your geographical location, your veterinarian, and the number of claws you want to be declawed.
 It is important to mention that some vet offices are not equipped with this type of equipment because only the equipment itself costs about $52,000.

-If you choose to go with your cat to the Lafayette Veterinary Care Center, located in Lafayette, Louisiana, you should be prepared to pay around $320 just for the front claws.
+If you choose to go with your cat to the Lafayette Veterinary Care Center, located in Lafayette, Louisiana, you should be prepared to pay around $320 (about $130 in 1990 money) just for the front claws.

 About laser cat declawing